jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 ### Purchase a Car
 > I would like to purchase a car.
 I know that I need to perform steps like deciding upon the type of car, find a dealership, secure financing, ... .
 Provide a complete sequence of steps for me.
 Fill in any missing steps.

+### Vacation to Italy
+> I am going on a vacation to Italy in 3 months.
+I know that I need to perform steps like what to pack, what to see, travel documents, … .
+Provide a complete sequence of steps for me.
+Fill in any missing steps.

 ## Alternative Approaches Pattern
 Rather than trying to craft the perfect prompt, ask the LLM/GenAI for some prompt examples.
 That is, let the LLM/GenAI brainstorm some prompt ideas for you.